ccbrown/wasm-go-playground/experimental/try-builtin/README.md

 https://ccbrown.github.io/wasm-go-playground/experimental/try-builtin/

-You can find the Go compiler changes that is uses here:
+You can find the Go compiler changes that it uses here:

 https://github.com/ccbrown/go/pull/1